fatimaabubakaradam/startup-website/README.md

 npm start

 ## Usage
-The Recipe Website is fully responsive and can be used on both mobile and desktop devices:
+The Startup Website is responsive and works seamlessly on all devices:

-- **Mobile View:** Optimized for smaller screens with touch-friendly elements and simplified navigation.
+- **Mobile View:** Designed for smaller screens .
-- **Desktop View:** On larger screens, more content is displayed at once, making it easier to browse through multiple recipes.
+- **Desktop View:** Features a layout that utilizes larger screen

 Key features include:
 - **Interactive Navigation:**  Quick access to different sections of the site with smooth transitions.
-- **Responsive Layout:** Custom navigation and section design for both mobile and desktop experiences.
+- **Responsive Layout:** Custom navigation and section design for both mobile and desktop experiences

 ## Screenshots